What Is Sleep Apnea?

 Witnessed breathing pauses

-Apneas observed by the bed partner.
-The patient may report waking with a sensation of suffocation or choking.
+Apneas witnessed by the bed partner.
+The patient may wake with a feeling of suffocation or choking.

 - 03